lizmat/articles/rakuast-for-early-adopters-2.md

 Conclusion
 ----------
-This instalment gives an actual example of how you can use RakuAST in your code today.
+This installment gives an actual example of how you can use RakuAST in your code today.
 And gives some technical background on the implementation of RakuAST classes, which still is a little sharp around the edges.

 The intended audience are those people willing to be early adopters of these exciting new features in the Raku Programming Language.